EXXETA/exxeta.github.io/_posts/2018-10-29-forecast_sales_in_retail.md

 our combined model does a superior job at predicting Sundays than our exponential smoothing model.

-This model furthe retains the weekly peaks observed on Mondays and Fridays (something that got lost in the exponential smoothing model) while also adjusting for weekly variances in overall sales levels - the latter is an improvement over our first model which predicted identical
+This model further retains the weekly peaks observed on Mondays and Fridays (something that got lost in the exponential smoothing model) while also adjusting for weekly variances in overall sales levels - the latter is an improvement over our first model which predicted identical